 For example, he encouraged me to climb Kjergbolten in Norway, but he knew my fear of heights and didn’t pressure me to step out onto the boulder. … I did step out, by the way – well, half stepped out and then froze.
 One thing I won’t be doing again!

-Sometimes, we have to try things, though, to realise we don’t like it – like driving down the infamous Sani Pass in Lesotho.
-Another thing Lars loved, and I hated.
+Sometimes, we have to try things to realise we don’t like it – like driving down the infamous Sani Pass in Lesotho.
+Another thing Lars loved and I hated.
 He wanted to return but knew how much I hated it, so he passed up on that for me.

 The Importance of a Hug

-There’s something incredibly powerful about a hug, especially when words just don’t suffice.
+A hug’s incredibly powerful, especially when words don’t suffice.
 We find that a big hug often breaks the tension.
-For me, a hug can bring on the flow of tears or can make me laugh or a mix of both.
-Lars also appreciates a hug, which is often the catalyst for him to start expressing how he’s feeling.
+For me, a hug can bring on the flow of tears, make me laugh, or a mix of both.
+Lars also appreciates a hug, often the catalyst for him to start expressing his feelings.